Retirement Living Hub

 Knowing When to Seek Mediation or Management Intervention

-This is not an admission of failure, but rather a responsible step to protect your well-being and the harmony of the entire community.
-Community management and resident associations have processes in place specifically for these situations.
+This isn’t an admission of failure, not at all, but rather a responsible step to protect your well-being and the harmony of our entire community.
+Community management and resident associations have processes in place specifically for these situations, which was something Bill was very particular about when he was researching 55+ communities for two full years before we moved.

 Consider involving community management or seeking mediation when: